ramparvathaneni1/final-review/README.md

 ```

 In the terminal, run `npm run test`.
-To halt the server: `CTRL+C`

 ![image info](./assets/test1.png)

-At this point, we might not want to halt the server every time we create a new test.
-In order to prevent this, we're going to add a `afterAll` method at the bottom of the `index.test.js` file that'll close the server and the pool to resolve any asynchronous operations.
+In order to halt the server and exit back to the terminal prompt after the test runs, we add an `afterAll` method at the bottom of the `index.test.js` file that'll close the server and the pool to resolve any asynchronous operations.

 ```javascript
 // Closing the connection allows Jest to exit successfully.